 The Android platform occupies a relatively large market share of 74.6%.
 Many people want to join this market with their Android app, and if you are reading these lines, you most likely already have an idea for your Android project.

-In this article, we’ll cover how you can make it, what pitfalls you should be aware of and where you can hire Android developers.
+This article will cover how you can make it, what pitfalls you should be aware of, and where you can hire Android developers.
 Without further ado, let’s get started.

 Note: This is a guest post by Maria Diachenko.
 The author’s views are entirely her own and may not reflect the views of CodeItBro.